hippokrates1337/VibeFC/backend/CONNECTION_TEST.md

 ## Running the Application with PowerShell Script

-1. Edit the `run-app.ps1` script to set your Supabase environment variables
+The `run-app.ps1` script can be used to start the backend application.
+Ensure your Supabase environment variables are correctly set in the `.env` file, as the application will load them from there.

-2. Right-click on the script in File Explorer and select "Run with PowerShell"
+1. To use the script, right-click on `run-app.ps1` in File Explorer and select "Run with PowerShell".
-3. Alternatively, open PowerShell as Administrator and run:
+2. Alternatively, open PowerShell as Administrator and run:
    ```powershell
    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass -Force
    .\run-app.ps1